erangell/azurewordpress/readme.md

 ## WordPress using Azure MySQL and Azure App Services for Linux
 * Based on Ubuntu 16.04, Apache2 and WordPress 4.7.5
+  or
+  Ubuntu 16.04, NGINX, PHP-FPM and WordPress4.7.5
 * Uses git repo to pull and update WordPress source files
     https://github.com/bartr/wordpressfiles/
 * SSL support with self-signed certificates (ignore the browser warning)